-Core Web Vitals are Google’s top three page experience metrics.
+Core Web Vitals represents Google’s top three-page experience metrics.
 Google explains page experience as a

 signal that measures aspects of how users perceive the experience of interacting with a web page